corda/corda-docs/content/en/docs/corda-os/4.6/flow-state-machines.md

 interaction and it will save/restore serialised versions of the fiber at the right times.

 Flows can be invoked in several ways.
-For instance, they can be triggered by scheduled events (in which case they need to be annotated with `@SchedulableFlow`), see “[Event scheduling](event-scheduling.md)” to learn more about this.
+For instance, they can be triggered by scheduled events (in which case they need to be annotated with `@SchedulableFlow`), see “[Scheduling events](event-scheduling.md)” to learn more about this.
 They can also be triggered directly via the node’s RPC API from your app code (in which case they need to be annotated with *StartableByRPC*).
 It’s possible for a flow to be of both types.